jbcodeforce/kp-data-replication/docs/monitoring.md

 ## Mirror maker 2.0 monitoring

 To monitor MM2 with Prometheus we need to add JMX Exporter and run it as Java agent.The jar file for JMX exporter agent can be [found here](https://github.com/prometheus/jmx_exporter).
 We copied a version in the folder `mirror-maker-2/libs`.
 We have adopted a custom mirror maker 2.0 docker imaged based on Kafka 2.4.
 We are detailing how to build this image using this [Dockerfile](https://github.com/jbcodeforce/kp-data-replication/blob/master/mirror-maker-2/Dockerfile) in this [separate note](mm2-provisioning.md).

-We have used this approach as we have found an issue with the Strimzi Mirror Maker operator, that blocks us to continue the monitoring.
-We expect that htis operator, when it sees metrics declaration in the Mirror Maker 2 configuration yaml file, with use the JMX exporter jar.
+The next step is to define a service monitor
 Once the Mirror Maker 2.0 is connected...

 ## Install Grafana